Using Lightroom’s Geotagging Feature

 - If you’re in a canyon, use Google Earth to walk yourself down the canyon until the 3-D imagery looks like your image.
 Click the Pushpin icon “Add Placemark” to get a dialog box with the coordinates.
 You can use this method for other locations that you can’t figure out on the 2-D Satellite view.

-If you follow this flow you should be able to figure out where your photos were taken almost 100% of the time.
+You should be able to figure out where your photos were taken almost 100% of the time if you follow this flow.
 Right-Click on that map location and select “Add GPS Coordinates to Selected Photos”.

 A few words of caution: